Angela Morley: Legacy

 Morley is commemorated by a Rainbow Plaque placed by Leeds Pride at the entrance to the BBC Leeds building, and also by a blue plaque at her birthplace in Kirkstall.
-She was nominated to feature as one of 383 women from Leeds on Ribbons – a sculpture celebrating women from the city, which was unveiled in October 2024.
+She is one of 383 women from Leeds whose names are on Ribbons – a sculpture celebrating women from the city, which was unveiled in October 2024.

 Genre

 Morley's work was influenced by a number of genres and styles.
 She initially played in British dance bands, and spent much of her career composing music that was labelled as light and easy listening, as well as film scores and television soundtracks.
 Light music and easy listening were generally not taken seriously or given much respect at the time that Morley was composing, which Dubowsky credits partially to misogyny, due to the genre's association with femininity.
 Dubowsky acknowledges that the genre has been seen as derivative, bourgeois, and (in America) racially exclusionary, but calls for the genre and Morley's work to be reconsidered for its influence on film music and the technical skill required in its production.
 He also, in the conclusion to his chapter on Morley and Wendy Carlos, questions whether Morley was drawn to light music for its perceived feminine qualities.

 Beyond her light and easy listening work, Morley collaborated with many kinds of artists at Philips Records, from folk music to rock and roll, produced her own recordings of music from Christmas music to show tunes, and later focused her attention on orchestral, classical and choral arrangements that went beyond the scope of light music and easy listening.

 Morley credited her eventual turn away from film scores to technological changes: tape recording, new types of microphones, and the advent of stereophonic sound had reached the wider music industry, but not film.
 She wrote that "to go to a cinema to hear one's latest score was absolute torture."
 Nevertheless, she continued to work intermittently in film until 2002.